ABRG-Models/morphologica/examples/README.md

 # Morphologica examples

 This directory provides some example models demonstrating the use of Morphologica.
-They build alongside the rest of the library, though they are not installed with a 'make install'.
+They build as if they were external code - so they don't build as part of the morphologica build process; instead you build and install the morphologica library, then cd into one of the examples and start a fresh cmake build process there.
+These provide templates for developing your own programs using morphologica.

 Morphologica intends to provide you with the scaffolding you need to write a C++ simulation.
 It gives you a way to write and load